Rami Rahim Sells 5,555 Shares of Juniper Networks, Inc. (NYSE:JNPR) Stock

-Juniper Networks, Inc. (NYSE:JNPR – Get Rating) CEO Rami Rahim sold 5,555 shares of the company’s stock in a transaction dated Wednesday, June 15th.
-The shares were sold at an average price of $28.54, for a total transaction of $158,539.70.
-Following the sale, the chief executive officer now directly owns 857,485 shares of the company’s stock, valued at approximately $24,472,621.90.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Juniper Networks, Inc. (NYSE:JNPR – Get Rating) CEO Rami Rahim sold 5,555 shares of the firm’s stock in a transaction on Monday, June 13th.
+The stock was sold at an average price of $28.15, for a total transaction of $156,373.25.
+Following the transaction, the chief executive officer now directly owns 868,595 shares of the company’s stock, valued at $24,450,949.25.
+The sale was disclosed in a document filed with the SEC, which is available through this link.

 Rami Rahim also recently made the following trade(s):